monkeywithacupcake/datachallenge_2021/README.md

 If you start with contract data, know this:
 >>Contract Opportunities is a government-wide list of notices of proposed contract actions expected to exceed $25,000.
 Notices include solicitations, pre-solicitations, sole source justifications, awards and other notices related to the acquisition of supplies and services.

+## Using this project

+This project assumes that you have some libraries installed

+ - `tidyverse` is required
+ - `dlookr` is used for a quick snapshot of data

+### File Structure

+ - /data: directory will hold data locally
+ - /analysis: directory will hold analysis scripts
+ - /helpers: directory holds helper scripts
+ - /outputs: directory holds outputs

 ## Finished Product

 #### Visualization Dashboard or Model